Charles L. Woodbury: Life

 Woodbury was a delegate and New Hampshire vice-president of the 1856 Democratic National Convention.
 In 1853, he declined an offer from President Franklin Pierce (who had previously studied law in his father's office) to be Ambassador to Bolivia.
 He was elected to the New Hampshire House of Representatives in 1857, representing Portsmouth.
 Later that year, he was appointed U.S. Attorney for the District of Massachusetts.
 He served as U.S. Attorney until 1861.
 He then served in the Massachusetts General Court as one of the three representatives of the Suffolk County 5th District in 1870 and 1871.
 He was a delegate to the 1880 Democratic National Convention and served on its Committee on Resolutions.

 Woodbury was a member of the New England Historic Genealogical Society from 1867 until his death.
 He also served as its vice-president in 1895, and in 1897 he drafted a bill that authorized the admission of women as members of the Society.
 He was also an honorary member of the Maine Historical Society and the New Hampshire Historical Society.
-He was involved with the Freemasons and held high offices in the York Rite and Scottish Rite, serving as second officer and on the supreme council of the latter body.
-He was also a trustee for the Grand Lodge of Massachusetts and was on the board for the supreme council.
+He was involved with the Freemasons and held high offices in the York Rite and Scottish Rite, serving as second officer and on the Board of the Supreme Council, Scottish Rite, Northern Jurisdiction, USA.
+He was also a trustee for the Grand Lodge of Massachusetts.

 Woodbury died in the Parker House in Boston on July 1, 1898.
 His funeral was in St. Paul's Church.
 His funeral was attended by, among other people, Albert E. Pillsbury, William S. McNary, Samuel C. Lawrence, and Josiah H. Drummond.
 He was buried in Harmony Grove Cemetery in Portsmouth, New Hampshire.